zeeguu/CHI18-Paper/data/IMPORTING.md

 # Importing the Data in a local MySQL database

+The following code assumes that your local MySQL database has the user `root` and no password.
+If this is not the case, then everywhere you see `mysql -u root` replace with `mysql -u <your-username> -p`.

     echo "CREATE DATABASE zeeguu_chi;" > mysql -u root

     mysql -u root zeeguu_chi < chi18_dataset_anon_2018-01-15.sql

+    # Download the Zeeguu-Core repo which will enable us to programaticaly
+    # inspect the DB
     git clone https://github.com/zeeguu-ecosystem/Zeeguu-Core

     mkdir Zeeguu_virtenv